Mimsqueeze/Codeforces-Solutions/Notes.md

   - transform(s1.begin(), s1.end(), s1.begin(), ::toupper); or
   - transform(s1.begin(), s1.end(), s1.begin(), ::tolower);
 - to_string(int) converts an int to a string
+- string.compare() function compares two strings
+  - Ex. a.compare(b)
+  - Returns 0 if strings are the same, <0 if a is smaller, >0 if a is larger
+-

 # Sorting
 - Pairs are sorted by their first elements, then by their second element by default